(904) 620-3844 - email@example.com - Website

 back to top

-(904) 620-2961 - firstname.lastname@example.org Brad Behr is the Adjunct Professor of bassoon at the University of North Florida.
-He holds a B.S. in Music Education from Indiana University of Pennsylvania, a Master of Music in bassoon performance from Florida State University, and is currently pursuing a doctoral degree at FSU.
-He has studied bassoon with Dr. Jason Worzbyt of Indiana University of Pennsylvania, Mr. Jim Rodgers of the Pittsburgh Symphony, and Mr. Jeff Keesecker of Florida State University.
-An active performer, Brad has appeared with numerous ensembles across Alabama, Georgia, Maryland, New York, Pennsylvania, Ohio, and Florida.
-Currently he substitutes with the Jacksonville Symphony Orchestra and is the principal contrabassoon and utility bassoonist for the Tallahassee Symphony Orchestra.
+(904) 620-2961 - firstname.lastname@example.org Brad Behr is the Adjunct Professor of bassoon at the University of North Florida, a freelance musician and professional reed maker.
+He holds a B.S. in Music Education from Indiana University of Pennsylvania, and a Master of Music in bassoon performance from Florida State University.
+Brad is currently a doctoral candidate at FSU writing his treatise on electro-acoustic bassoon performance.
+He has studied bassoon with Dr. Jason Worzbyt of Indiana University of Pennsylvania, Mr. Jim Rodgers of the Pittsburgh Symphony and Mr. Jeff Keesecker of Florida State University.
+In summers, Brad has served as bassoon coordinator for FSU’s Summer Double Reed Camp, bassoon instructor for the Golden Isles Youth Orchestra Camp and as an instructor at UNF’s Summer Music Camp.
+An active performer, Brad has appeared with numerous ensembles across Pennsylvania and the Southeastern United States.
+Currently he the principal contrabassoon and utility bassoonist for the Tallahassee Symphony Orchestra, and frequently performs with the Jacksonville and Hilton Head Symphony Orchestras.

 (904) 620-3846 - email@example.com